Evil Dead Rise: Plot

 Danny confesses to Beth his recovery of the Naturom Demonto, and Ellie tricks Kassie into unlocking the door before attacking her.
-While Danny and Beth are distracted rescuing Kassie and locking Ellie out, Bridget's wound festers and she is possessed.
-Bridget attacks Beth before turning on Danny and Kassie, with the latter inadvertently impaling her through the head with a broken broom handle.
+While Danny and Beth are distracted rescuing Kassie and locking Ellie out, Bridget's wound festers, and she is possessed.
+Bridget attacks Beth before turning on Danny and Kassie, with the latter inadvertently impaling her through the mouth with a broken broom handle.

-Beth listens to the third record to understand how to exorcise the Deadites, but learns the priest failed and his allies were all possessed, with only complete destruction of the host stopping the Deadites.
+Beth listens to the third record to learn how to exorcise the Deadites, but discovers the priest failed and his allies were all possessed, and that only the complete destruction of the host stopped the Deadites.
 Bridget revives and fatally stabs Danny, who sets Bridget on fire before dying as Ellie infiltrates the apartment using the vents.
 Realizing Beth is pregnant, Ellie attempts to rip the fetus out of her, but Beth and Kassie incapacitate her with scissors.
 Ellie fails to emotionally manipulate Kassie, who accepts the fact that her mother is gone.

 Danny and the bodies of the neighbors are all possessed, leading Beth and Kassie to take shelter in the damaged elevator.
 Ellie, Bridget and Danny then all merge into a multi-limbed creature known as the Marauder and climb atop the elevator to attack the pair as the elevator fills with blood.
 The combined weight causes the elevator to plummet to the ground floor, allowing Beth and Kassie to flee into the parking lot.
 The Marauder captures Kassie and attempts to behead her with a chainsaw, but Beth returns and distracts it.
 She and Kassie destroy the Marauder's body by forcing it into a wood chipper.
-Ellie's severed head taunts Beth, saying she will be a failure as a mother, prompting her to kick Ellie's head into the chipper.
+Ellie's severed head taunts Beth, saying she will fail as a mother, prompting her to kick Ellie's head into the chipper.
 Beth and Kassie escape the building together.

-The next morning, Jessica goes to the parking lot to leave for her vacation, where she is attacked by an unseen force.
+The next morning, Jessica heads to the parking lot to leave for her vacation when she is attacked by an unseen force.